 Average credit inquiries

-Subprime and near prime members had the biggest decreases in inquiries among score bands over the past six months.
+Subprime and near prime members had the biggest decreases in inquiries among score bands in 2025.

 Average number of credit inquiries by Credit Karma members by generation